Jug McSpaden: Career

-In 1995, McSpaden said to Byron Nelson, "If you wouldn't have been born, I'd have been known as a pretty good player."

 Death and legacy

 In Kansas City, Kansas, on April 22, 1996, McSpaden and his wife Betty (b.1922, m.1949) were found dead in their home located on Painted Hills Golf Course, named Victory Hills at the time.
 Their car had been left running in the attached garage and the police ruled the deaths accidental carbon monoxide poisonings.

 McSpaden was on the ballot for the World Golf Hall of Fame in 2004 and 2005, but did not receive enough support for induction.

 Dub's Dread, the course McSpaden designed, was once listed in the Guinness Book of World Records as the world's longest golf course.